 What will be the scope of practice for the SLPA in Kansas?

 The supervising SLP assumes full responsibility for all services provided or omitted by the SLPA.
-The KSHA SLPA task force is proposing that under the direction of their supervising SLP, SLPAs may:
+Under the direction of their supervising SLP, SLPAs may:

 Will SLPAs be allowed to provide telepractice services in Kansas?

-Yes, the KSHA SLPA task force is proposing that SLPAs provide telepractice services under supervision and in accordance with state and ASHA guidelines.
+Yes, SLPAs may provide telepractice services under supervision and in accordance with state and ASHA guidelines.

 Will the SLPA be able to perform screenings and evaluations?